Annabel J - Bristol Channel Pilot Cutter

 Round Britain Classic Boat Circumnavigation 2013

-2013 is the Old Gaffers Association 50th anniversary.
+2013 was the Old Gaffers Association 50th anniversary.
 The 'Old Gaffers' refers to the Classic boats and not the age of the skippers!
-To celebrate, a Round Britain Sailing Challenge event is being organized.
-A fleet of classic yachts will sail around Britain and there will be social events at major ports en-route.
+To celebrate, a Round Britain Sailing Challenge event was organized.
+A fleet of classic yachts sailed around Britain and there were social events at major ports en-route.
 The map and table below shows the provisional proposed schedule for boats starting in the Solent area.
-We will be joined along the way by classic boats from France, Holland, Ireland, Scotland and all parts of the UK.
-This is your chance to have a sail of your lifetime; over 3 months sailing, covering approximately 2000 miles in one of the finest of classic yachts – Annabel J a 54ft Bristol Pilot Cutter.
+They were joined along the way by classic boats from France, Holland, Ireland, Scotland and all parts of the UK.

 "The cruise was a constant delight.
 I was instantly made to feel welcome and felt at ease."
 Robert Chester